haseab/FAB/README.md

 data = load1.load_csv(csvUrl)
 </pre>

-If the data that has been loaded ever needs to be visualized, that can also be done by the following command
+If the data ever needs to be visualized, that can also be done by the following command

 <pre> data.graph_data()</pre>